-Child support money that is given to the child when parents are divorced is viewed by the Social Security Administration and by NJ Medicaid as the child's income.
-If the monthly child support payment is above the threshold for Medicaid eligibility (stated in #4 below), then the child will not be eligible for Medicaid.
+Child support money given to the child when parents are divorced is viewed by the Social Security Administration and by NJ Medicaid as the child's income.
+If the monthly child support payment is above the threshold for Medicaid eligibility, then the child will not be eligible for Medicaid.
 However, there is a 1/3 exclusion applied to the child support income.
 For example, if the child receives a monthly child support payment of \$1,000.00, only \$666.00 would count towards income for purposes of Medicaid eligibility.